 We understand that designing a wearable device can be a cumbersome process.
 Material selection is one of many decisions.
 The list above should NOT be considered an exhaustive group of considerations, but it should give you a good start.
 Like we stated at the beginning, bring your material manufacturer and material converter into the conversation early in the design of your wearable device.
 We can help you navigate the many decisions and factors.

-Along with skin attachment adhesives, Marian offers a variety of wearable medical device components.
+Along with stick-to-skin adhesives, Marian offers a variety of wearable medical device components.
 View this video for a quick summary and check out our eBook What to Know When Selecting PSAs for Wearable Medical Devices to learn more about skin adhesives.

 Interested in learning more?
 Set Up a Meeting with our Medical Products Manager